-The basic governmental fund financial statements can be found on pages 10 through 15 of this report.
+The basic governmental fund financial statements can be found as indicated in the table of contents.

 Notes to the financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the governmental-wide and fund financial statements.
-The notes to the financial statements can be found on pages 16 through 32 of this report.
+The notes to the financial statements can be found as indicated in the table of contents..